taylorpaisie/intro-to-git-training/lessons/01_intro.md

 ---

-## What is Git (and what is GitHub)?
+## What is Git (and what is GitLab)?

 - **Git** is a version control tool that records changes over time.
-- **GitHub** is a hosting service for Git repositories (plus collaboration features like pull requests).
+- **GitLab** is a hosting service for Git repositories (plus collaboration features like merge requests).

 You can use Git entirely on your laptop.
-GitHub becomes relevant when you want to share, back up, or collaborate.
+GitLab becomes relevant when you want to share, back up, or collaborate.

 ---